transmissions11/solcurity/README.md

 ## Contract

-- `T1` - Are all event there?
+- `T1` - Are all events there?
 - `T2` - Right-To-Left-Override control character not used, duh (SWC-130)
 - `T3` - No SELFDESTRUCT (SWC-106)
 - `T4` - Check for correct inheritance, keep it simple and linear (SWC-125)

-## File
+## Project

-- `P1` - SPDX header
+- `P1` - Use the right license (you must use GPL if you depend on GPL code, etc)
-- `P2` - Solidity version hardcoded to 0.6.12 (SWC-102 SWC-103 SWC-124 SWC-129)
+- `P2` - Use SPDX headers.
-- `P3` - Remove solhints that aren't needed
+- `P3` - Unit test everything.
+- `P4` - Fuzz test as much as possible.
+- `P5` - Use the SMTChecker to prove invariants.

 ## DeFi

-- `D1` - Check your assumptions about what other contracts do and return
+- `D1` - Check your assumptions about what other contracts do and return.
-- `D2` - Don't mix internal accounting with actual balances
+- `D2` - Don't mix internal accounting with actual balances.
-- `D3` - Becareful of relying on the raw token balance of a contract to determine earnings
+- `D3` - Becareful of relying on the raw token balance of a contract to determine earnings.
 - `D4` - Watch out for ERC-777 tokens.
 Even a token you trust could preform reentrancy if it's an ERC-777.